rclone/rclone/docs/content/commands/rclone_mount.md

       --delete-during                       When synchronizing, delete files during transfer (default) --delete-excluded                     Delete files on dest excluded from sync --disable string                      Disable a comma separated list of features.
 Use help to see a list.
+      --drive-acknowledge-abuse             Set to allow files which return cannotDownloadAbusiveFile to be downloaded.
+      --drive-alternate-export              Use alternate export URLs for google documents export.
       --drive-auth-owner-only               Only consider files owned by the authenticated user.
       --drive-chunk-size int                Upload chunk size.
 Must a power of 2 >= 256k. (default 8M) --drive-formats string                Comma separated list of preferred formats for downloading Google docs. (default "docx,xlsx,pptx,svg")